Livingprague Author – Me and My Website – A Brief Summary to Start

 In January 2016 with @32,000 visitors a month to the livingprague site I’d not added much new content basically because it was at the limit of what I could manage so I took the plunge and migrated to a WordPress design.
 I’d thought of having a hybrid site for some time and WP gave me three big reasons for going in that direction.
 1) CMS, I’d always hardcoded pages which made them factually great but no good for adding things onto or common editing.
 2) Pages, pages took the place of the original livingprague content allowing me to use additional pages for permanent content and posts for more “local life” content.
 3) Interactivity, I’d never been happy with the lack of interactivity on the old site so with a variety of widgets and plugins I’ve looked to increase the contact that I have with people using the livingprague site.

-Update for 2020: I’ve learned a lot about the use of plugins, site security, site speed and generally a load of stuff that I wasn’t really aware of back in 2016 so the next version of the site planned to launch in March 2020.
+Update for 2020: I’ve learned a lot about the use of plugins, site security, site speed and generally a load of stuff that I wasn’t really aware of back in 2016 so the next version of the site launched in March 2020.
 Streamlined, all unnecessary plugins taken out.
 Basically built for speed loading and highest possible security.
+I’ve spent the rest of the year adding content, 2 posts every week which by October 2020 had increased the size of the site by 10%

 Making Money Nuts and Bolts